JackSzwergold/Writing/memories/Nephew Being Bullied by His Own Parents with a Dog.md

 “I want to get a nice picture of him!” he said as he stepped back behind the 35mm camera he had on a tripod nearby.

 “Come on over and look!” he said to me as he waved me over to look through the view finder of the camera.
-Not much to say or see; it was just a well groomed–somewhat confussed—kid as seen through the viewfinder of the camera.
+Not much to say or see; it was just a well groomed–somewhat confused—kid as seen through the viewfinder of the camera.

 As I stood up I saw my niece in the corner of the hallway near her room.
 She was shy and kind of peeking at the action as it unfolded.